AmmarMian/numerical_optimization/content/docs/practical_labs/mnist.md

 > You need to implement a backpropagation procedure for MLP.
 Since we didn't have time to cover this, we refer to [this ressource](https://visionbook.mit.edu/backpropagation.html).

+> A solution to this lab is available [here](https://github.com/AmmarMian/MNIST_lab) but don't just look at it!
+Try to implement the code yourself first, and then compare your solution with the provided one.

 ## Part I: Classical Machine Learning Approaches

 ### 1. Introduction and Data Exploration